ALive-research/Slicer-Liver/Docs/adr/0000-template.md

 seams of this decision show up — e.g., which classes now hold state they didn't, which observers must be added or removed?

+## Conformance

+How a reviewer (or an automated fitness function) can tell this decision is honoured.
+List one or more of: invariant test names, architecture-doc anchors, code patterns to grep for, CI checks that gate on this decision.
+Empty list is acceptable when enforcement is not yet implemented — file the gap as a TODO with a linked issue number.

+- Example: `LiverResections/Algorithm/Testing/test_foo.cpp::testInvariant` (invariant test).
+- Example: `Docs/architecture/<diagram>.md` §<anchor> (target diagram element).
+- Example: grep `vtkSomeClass::SetMode\(.*::Confirmed\)` should match in every state-transition path.
+- Example: GitHub Actions job `<name>` blocks merge when violated.

 ## References

 - Slicer Discourse threads, GitHub issues, papers, internal notes.